Differential magnetometry with partially flipped Dicke states: Theoretical background

-where $j_l$ and $\hatx$ are the spin $l$-component operator and the position operator respectively, and $\gamma=g\mu_{\rm B}$ is the gyromagnetic ratio which encodes the $g$-factor and the Bohr magneton.
+where $j_l$ and $\hatx$ are the $l$-component of the angular momentum and the position operator respectively, and $\gamma=g\mu_{\rm B}$ is the gyromagnetic ratio which encodes the $g$-factor and the Bohr magneton.
 The homogeneous field rotates the system globally, whereas the gradient field acts differently depending on the position of the particle.

 The Hamiltonian of the whole system is simply the sum of each of the one-particle Hamiltonians

 where $J_l$ is the $l$-component of the total angular momentum, with $l=x,y,z,$ and $N$ is the total particle number.